+IUIUIEIE DISUBICAI

-IU.U.Z.Z DISUDICAN Syntax: void DisableAllInterrupts (void) Parameter (In): none Parameter (Out): none Description: This service disables all interrupts for which the hardware supports disabling.
+Syntax: void DisableAllInterrupts (void)

+Parameter (In): none

+Parameter (Out): none

+Description: This service disables all interrupts for which the hardware supports disabling.
 The state before is saved for the EnableAllInterrupts call.

 Particularities: The service may be called from an ISR category 1 and category 2 and from the task level, but not from hook routines.

 This service is intended to start a critical section of the code.
-This section must be finished by calling the EnableAllInterrupts service.
+This section shall be finished by calling the EnableAllInterrupts service.
 No API service calls are allowed within this critical section.

 The implementation should adapt this service to the target hardware providing a minimum overhead.
 Usually, this service disables recognition of interrupts by the central processing unit.

 Note that this service does not support nesting.
 If nesting is needed for critical sections e.g. for libraries SuspendOSInterrupts/ResumeOSInterrupts or SuspendAllInterrupt/ResumeAllInterrupts should be used.

 Status:

+Standard [.] none

+Standard: none

-- Standard: none - Extended: none
+Extended: • none